Clark County Washington

 On civil or domestic cases only the attorney or party citing the motion before the court may cancel or reschedule the motion.
 If you need to request that a motion be set over to another date on a civil matter then you need to contact the attorney who cited the matter before the court and ask that attorney if the motion can be cited to another date.
 If the attorney agrees then he will file a new citation for the new court date.
 If the attorney does not agree to set the motion to another date then you must appear in court on the date cited if you wish to be heard.

-If you have questions about the general process involved in obtaining a protection order there is a very good guide to the process at the web site of the Administrator of the Courts, "Domestic Violence Protection Order Process."
+If you have questions about the general process involved in obtaining a protection order there is a guide to the process at the web site of the Administrator of the Courts, "Domestic Violence Protection Order Process."
 You may also call Clark County Clerk at (360) 397-2292 for further information on domestic violence and anti harassment protection orders.

 There are many lawyer referral services.
 You can get a list of these services from the Southwest Washington Lawyer Referral Service (360) 695-0599.